jeffatpf/quasar-framework.org/source/components/tooltip.md

 The idea is to place QTooltip inside your DOM element / component (as **direct child in DOM hierarchy**), when you want it to be the trigger for the QTooltip.
 Don't worry about QTooltip content inheriting CSS from the container.
 This won't occur, since QTooltip will be injected as a direct child of `<body>`.

+The tooltip takes the shape of its wrapped content.
+To set the max-width of the tooltip popover simply place your QTooltip content inside a <div> which has max-width CSS prop set.

 ## Toggle through v-model
 ``` html
 <template>